Gilberto de Syllos: Basstucada

 The Basstucada concert was performed on September 15, 2013, at the Sesc Theater in Campinas, SP, Brazil.
 Video made available on Youtube on April 28, 2015.

 The performance covered the 30-year career of Gilberto de Syllos.
 The program, divided in two parts had his original songs played by Fábio Bergamini (percussion), Lucas Casacio (drums) e Edu Guimarães (accordion).
 For the second part, songs and arrangements by Ivan Vilela who played his 10-string Brazilian guitar, with Gilberto de Syllos playing the upright bass and special guest Paula Pi (viola and fiddle).

 The concert was first promoted on YouTube, with the musicians explaining their participations and the importance of their instruments, in a comprehensive way.
 Songs like “Cyclone” and “Brazilian bass” came about written exercises originally released as part of Gilberto's Guide for the Bass Guitar.

-”Gilberto de Syllos has an in depth vision of music.
-This is the result of his multiple activities and talents: musician, composer, producer, researcher and teacher.
-For each of these talents, one shall add yet some other qualities: virtuoso, inspired, competent, curious, generous – and that is the recipe for a great artist.
-Basstucada comprises three decades of a career lived onstage, in the studio and on books, where de Syllos has taught us the rightful place of the bass guitar in Brazilian popular music."
-(Alexandre Pavan – journalist and author of "Timoneiro - Perfil Biográfico de Hermínio Bello de Carvalho”).
+Journalist and author Alexandre Pavan described Gilberto de Syllos as a musician, composer, producer, researcher, and teacher.
+Pavan also noted that de Syllos's career has included work as a performer and in recording studios, as well as teaching and writing about the role of the bass guitar in Brazilian popular music.
+His career spans approximately three decades and includes the Basstucada project.

 De Syllos himself, when describing the Basstucada project, commented: “When choosing the performances, I considered the importance of the musicians involved in each project, the period in which such performances occurred (from 2013 to 2016), how demanding each of the musical performances were, and how successful they were.
 As a bassist and interpreter of bass lines in each of these concerts, I needed full knowledge of several elements that characterize the music as a language, resulting in an adequate and different interpretation.
 Basstucada was the performance that had the greatest impact of all, for it was the celebration of 30 years of my career as a musician and composer.
 It was also the performance that generated the production and recording of the DVD, which comes with the testimony from all the musicians involved in the project and such a format resulted in “didactic performance”.
 During the testimonies/interviews, the musicians gave explanations about the function of each instrument and their context within the Basstucada concert.
 Basstucada is an instrumental performance where I use the bass as an extension of my own body, with moments of great interaction with the audience as is the case of “In prompt to you”, which is an improvisation number where musician and audience interact beautifully".